minimaxir/reddit-imgur-animation/README.md

 ![](reddit_imgur_static.png)

-R + ggplot2 code for an animation of Reddit data.
+R + ggplot2 code for an animation of Imgur's decline on Reddit in favor of Reddit's self-hosted image service.

 The BigQuery to obtain the Reddit data (`bq-results-20191118-212500-yb2czgmcbqno.csv`) is available in the SQL file `subreddit_image_domains.sql`.